mvolkmann/blog/src/smalltalk.md

 right-click in it and select "Clear Transcript" (no keyboard shortcut).
 If there is more than one `Transcript` window, all of them will be cleared.

+Transcript output can be captured in the file `Cuis-Smalltalk-Dev-UserFiles/Logs/transcript.txt`.
+To enable this, right-click in a Transcript and select "Start logging to File".
+To disable this, right-click in a Transcript and select "Stop logging to File".
+To clear the output that has been written to the file, right-click in a Transcript and select "Clear Transcript File".

+If Cuis Smalltalk was started from a terminal, Transcript output can also be written to stdout.
+To enable this, right-click in a Transcript and select "Start logging to Stdout".
+To disable this, right-click in a Transcript and select "Stop logging to Stdout".
+To clear the output that has been written to stdout, right-click in a Transcript and select "Clear Transcript Stdout".

 TODO: Why does this window contain the word "Transcript" in its content?

-TODO: Change this image to one that shows ouptut from the examples given above.
+See the Transcript class method clearInterval that you modified in the \*Volkmann method category.

 <img alt="Cuis Transcript window" style="width: 80%"
-  src="/blog/assets/cuis-transcript-window.png?v={{pkg.version}}">
+  src="/blog/assets/cuis-transcript.png?v={{pkg.version}}">

 ## Implementing in Debugger